Frequently Asked Questions

 Where should I start on Chet?

 If you are a beginner, or someone with little or no experience with ear training and music theory, we recommend starting in the Path.
-Once you’ve made some progress, try some beginner games in the collections.
+Once you’ve made some progress, try some beginner games in the Library.

 How does scoring work?